 How Does Such An Injustice Occur?

 You may well ask how does this happen?
 Well, having these types of charges discontinued by WAPOL’s Child Abuse Squad is rare, very rare indeed.
 This group of police officers are very professional and well trained.
 They invariably, as they must, go extensively through the child’s statement and other people’s statements who appear to corroborate or reject the child’s complaint.
-They often then look further afield to the child’s teachers to see whether the child’s work has deteriorated, as well as for behavioural changes that may have be caused by the alleged sexual abused.
-In the vast majority of cases that come to criminal-lawyers-perth, the accused emphatically denies the allegations and maintains their innocence throughout.
+They often then look further afield to the child’s teachers to see whether the child’s work has deteriorated, as well as for behavioural changes that may have been caused by the alleged sexual abuse.
+In the vast majority of cases that come to criminal-lawyers-Perth, the accused emphatically denies the allegations and maintains their innocence throughout.
 The contest is then between the child complainant and the adult accused.

 Similar Sexual Abuse Cases